-The manufacturer warrants each new generator to be free from defects in material and workmanship.
-Under normal use and service our obligation under this warranty is limited to the furnishing of any part without charge which, within (90) days after delivery to the original user shall be returned to us or our authorized service station with trans portation charges prepaid, and which our examination shall disclose to have been defective.
+The manufacturer warrants each new engine or electric plant to be free from defects in material and workmanship.
+Under normal use and service our obligation under this warranty is limited to the furnishing of any part without charge which, within ninety (90) days after delivery to the original user shall be returned to us or our authorized service station with transportation charges prepaid and which our examination shall disclose to have been defective.

-Our liability in case of defective workmanship, material, or any costs incurred in remedying any claimed defective condition in any generator or such generator having been repaired, altered, or which installation and service recommendations have not been complied with, is limited strictly to the proper adjustment authorized by the factory.
+Our liability in case of defective workmanship, material or any costs incurred in remedying any claimed defective condition in any unit or such unit having been repaired, altered or which installation and service recommendations have not been complied with, is limited strictly to the proper adjustment authorized by the factory.